gmoutsin/GraphHierarchy.jl/README.md

 The module exports two functions `graphHierarchicalStructure` and `graphHierarchicalCoefficients`.

-The function `graphHierarchicalStructure` takes a simple graph, a simple digraph or a sparse matrix as an argument and an optional boolean argument If the boolean value is set to `true`, then the result is given as `BigFloat`.
+The function `graphHierarchicalStructure` takes a `LightGraphs.jl` graph, a `LightGraphs.jl` digraph or a sparse matrix as an argument and an optional boolean argument If the boolean value is set to `true`, then the result is given as `BigFloat`.
 The function has the following has 3 signatures:

 `function graphHierarchicalStructure(g::SimpleDiGraph{T} where T <: Int, big::Bool=false)`